yuz682/yujiezhang.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a senior undergrad major in Bioengineering: Bioinformatics with math minor at the University of California, San Diego.
-I'm also an undergraduate researcher in [Lewis Lab](http://lewislab.ucsd.edu), a.k.a.
-Systems Biology And Cell Engineering Lab.
+I'm currently a MS graduate student under the Biostatistics department at Harvard T.H.
+Chan School of Public Health.
+My program is called Computational Biology & Quantitative Genetics (CBQG).
+I'm also a graduate student researcher in [HLi Lab](https://hlilab.github.io/) at the Data Science Dept. of Dana Farber Cancer Institute.

-I'm about to start my journey in Harvard T.H.
-Chan School of Public Health with a Master of Science in Computational Biology & Quantitative Genetics.
-I'm excited to step into the next stage exploring computational epigenetics and other genetics related studies.
+I'm currently interested in analyzing genomics dataset (RNA-seq), developing bioinformatics tools, and exploring genomic algorthms (long read sequencing assembly).
 Feel free to contact me through LinkedIn or email regarding opportunities or collabrations.

 Check the [CV](https://yuz682.github.io/cv/) page to know more about me!